vorpalnet/blade/vorpal-blade-library-fsmar/README.md

 * user     -- user part of a SIP URI, case sensitive, i.e.: bob
 * host     -- host (domain) part of a SIP URI, case insensitive, i.e.: vorpal.org
 * port     -- the port number of a SIP URI (matches 5060 if no port exists)
-* scheme   -- either 'sip' or 'sips'
 * equals   -- case sensitive comparison of the _full line_ of the first header found
 * matches  -- regular expression match of the _full line_ of the first header found
-* contains -- partial string match of the _full line_ of the first header found
+* contains -- partial string match of the value of all headers by the specified name
-* includes -- regular expression match for any of the values found in a comma delimited header
+* includes -- an exact string match for values found in a comma delimited header
 * value    -- case sensitive match of any 'value' of a header (without parameters / tags)
 * ???      -- anything else is treated as a parameter. i.e.: __Expires: 3600;refresher=uac__ ('refresher' in this case)